 - Mutuality – This means that all parties involved understood and agreed to the basic terms and substance of the contract after an initial meeting or discussion.

-If you have been involved in a potential breach of contract case and are in need of business litigation assistance or advice, you’re going to need an experienced business lawyer.
+If you are in need of business litigation assistance or advice due to a breach of contract, you’re going to need an experienced business lawyer.
 Contact Tony M. May, P.C. today.